Minneriya National Park is one of the best places to see elephants in Sri Lanka – add this place to your Sri Lanka itinerary!

-Sri Lanka is famous for many things; beautiful beaches, amazing food and iconic landscapes – but if that isn’t exactly what you are looking for, then the wildlife must be the golden ticket.
+Sri Lanka is famous for many things; beautiful beaches, amazing food and iconic landscapes and wildlife.
 This tiny island in the middle of the Indian Ocean offers visitors the opportunity to see an incredible array of wildlife, all across the island.

 Sri Lanka is most famous for it’s elephants, who reside all across the island, mostly within Sri Lanka’s national parks.
 It may only be a small island but it’s high degree of biodiversity is second to none and is considered one of the best place to see wild animals in the world, especially seeing elephants in Sri Lanka.

 We planned an elephant safari at a national park in to our Sri Lanka itinerary and it was the best decision we made, despite the long drive in to the middle of the country to Minneriya National Park.
 Taking a safari in Sri Lanka is an experience you cannot miss!

 In addition to Minneriya National Park, you may have also heard about Yala National Park or Udawalawe National Park, another two national parks in Sri Lanka which are amazing to see elephants in the wild.